 Duquesne University's Internship Program is designed to provide students with a supervised professional work experience related to the student's major or career goals.
 Through hands-on training and reflection of their internship experiences, students begin to develop the skills and professional acumen to be successful.
+Learn more about internship standards.

 - The first step is to post the internship opportunity on DuqConnection, our online job and internship board.
 Follow these easy-to-read instructions.